An Adventurer Helped by the

 It was Darren’s never-ending smile and happiness that filled the hearts of Anne Marie and John with joy when they welcomed him into their family.
 That joy led them to establish the Darren FUNd in 2007 at Pathlight.

-The FUNd’s purpose is to afford others served by Pathlight's Shared Living program opportunities that are fun and bring them joy.
+The FUNd’s purpose is to afford others served by Pathlight’s Shared Living and Adult Family Care program opportunities that are fun and bring them joy.

 Over the years, the FUNd has fulfilled this intention in a variety of ways, including vacations trips to Disney World, Arizona, and New Hampshire, therapeutic horseback riding lessons, classes at the Jewish Community Center, membership at the local YMCA, a week at Camp Horizon, music lessons, and the purchase of iPads.